etesync/etesync-dav/README.md

 the collections with their names and URLs.
 You can just copy and paste the URLs into your client.
 You will most likely also need to manually copy and paste the collection names as well, and select a color manually.

-## Config files

-`etesync-dav` stores data in the directory specified by the `CONFIG_DIR` environment variable.
-This includes a database, credentials, and Radicale configuration file.
-This directory is not relocatable, so if you change `CONFIG_DIR` you will need to regenerate these files (which means reconfiguring clients).
-It may be possible to manually edit these files to the new path.
-Note that the database will just mirror the content of your main EteSync database so in most cases you should not lose anything if you delete it.

-`CONFIG_DIR` defaults to a subdirectory of the appropriate config directory for your platform (`~/.config/etesync-dav` on Unix/Linux, see [appdirs](http://pypi.python.org/pypi/appdirs) module docs for where it will be on other platforms).

 # Client support